commercetools/commercetools-api-reference/API-GUIDELINE.md

         isActive

 ####Number/Integer
-Define a Boolean property using names that can be quantified.
+Define a Number/Integer property using names that can be quantified.

 Some examples:

         availableQuantity